AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 The optional keyword `prefix` is used to define the `$webappPrefix` parameter to the constructor.
-If defined both here *and* in your call to the class constructor, the call to the constructor takes precendence.
+If defined both here *and* in your call to the class constructor, the call to the constructor takes precedence.
 If present at all it must be string containing at least three alphanumeric characters but not more than 32.

-The optional keyword `salt` is used to define the `$salt` paramater to the constructor.
-If defined both here *and* in your call to the class constructor, the call to the constructor takes precendence.
+The optional keyword `salt` is used to define the `$salt` parameter to the constructor.
+If defined both here *and* in your call to the class constructor, the call to the constructor takes precedence.
 If present at all it must be a string containing at least eight characters.

 The optional keyword `strict` is used to define the `$strictType` parameter to the constructor.
-If defined both here *and* in your call to the class constructor, the call to the constructor takes precendence.
-If present at all it must be a boolean, which in JSON is *always* lower case `true` or lower case `false`.
+If defined both here *and* in your call to the class constructor, the call to the constructor takes precedence.
+If present at all it must be a Boolean, which in JSON is *always* lower case `true` or lower case `false`.